ShweataNHegde/shweata-hegde-blog/content/posts/young-india-fellowship/index.md

 And then, a lot happened over the gap year,
 -  I grew as a person.
 I was a free-bird when I graduated undergrad, but now I know I have responsibilities of myself and family.
 - I didn't strike the balance between work and life (hence dealing with sickness now).
-- Flooded by failures and rejections, I lost confidence in myself towards the end of the gap year.
+- I was also flooded by failures and rejections, I lost confidence and felt burnt out.

 I'm not hoping for a magic solution from the YIF.
 But maybe I can connect with people with similar struggles and learn?
 Figure out what jobs fit me?

 ## Advice for Myself
 These may sound generic, but to keep reminding myself, some advice:
 - Be open to new people, ideas, and experiences
-- Enjoy the fellowship; be a part of the community
-- Learn, learn, learn
 - Speak up
-- Make mistakes
+- Learn, make mistakes, learn
+- Enjoy the fellowship.
+Be a part of the community
 - Take care of physical and mental health; eat enough food

 Good luck to myself and all my peers from 2025 batch.
 Let's see if the YIF lives upto its hype.